This site does not encourage illegal drug use. It is educational and safety-focused. If you are in distress, seek professional help.

 Not something this site will coach or instruct outside legal care

-If a video or post makes it sound effortless, it is likely leaving out the hard parts and the risks.
+If a video or post makes it sound effortless, it's likely leaving out the hard parts and the risks.

 Why the guardrails matter

 The public version of psychedelics is often a highlight reel.
 The clinical version is closer to a risk-managed intervention.
-Guardrails exist because people can experience panic, confusion, or lingering distress, especially if they are unprepared or unsupported afterward.
+Guardrails exist because people can experience panic, confusion, or lingering distress, especially if they're unprepared or unsupported afterward.

-Structure also protects against unrealistic expectations that can worsen mental health when the result does not match the hype.
-If you want the short version, the safer path is always slower, more supervised, and more honest about tradeoffs.
+Structure also protects against unrealistic expectations that can worsen mental health when the result doesn't match the hype.
+The safer path is always slower, more supervised, and more honest about tradeoffs.

 A quick filter for headlines